Poliarddjimmy/Sinatra-Portfolio-Project/README.md

 - A cours `belongs_to` a user and a cours `has_many` modul.
 - modul and user have a `many-to-many` relationship, so we'll need a join table.
+- course and user have a `many-to-many` relationship, so we'll need a join table.

 ## Instructions